Alex's Slip-box

 # Scripting

-Commands can be passed to psql using the -c switch, which outputs the results to stdout
+Commands can be passed to psql using the -c switch, which outputs the results to stdout.
+If you need to supply a password for the user supplied by the -U flag, you can prefix the command with PGPASSWORD=mypassword

 psql -h database -d myapp_development -c "select * from users" > results